 *There is poison oak on the sides of some of the trails we ride on this tour.
 Bring precautionary measures or extra-clothing if you are sensitive to poison oak.

-All tour guests will meet in Bend and we’ll drive over to Oakridge that morning.
-Our first ride will be on the beloved Alpine Trail, ending at the red covered bridge in Westfir.
+Our first ride in Oakridge will be on the beloved Alpine Trail, ending at the red covered bridge in Westfir.
 Alpine Trail includes sections such as Chrome Toilet, Jedi Forest, and Windy Pass and includes steep climbs, forested traverses, tight switchbacks, wildflower meadows and brake searing descents that will have you grinning.
 We’ll hit the local brewpub, Brewers Union Local 180, to rub shoulders with the local trail builders and enjoy and English style ale, then back at camp for a good nights sleep under the stars.